Khan/wonder-blocks/packages/wonder-blocks-clickable/docs.md

-The Clickable component allows you to easily turn any custom compoent into a clickable one with consistent behavior and accesibility features.
+The Clickable component allows you to easily turn any custom component into a clickable one with consistent behavior and accesibility features.

 **Clickable allows your components to:**
 - Handle mouse / touch / keyboard events